How features are calculated#

 Templates (interactive mode)#

-In Kilosort 1-3, the whitened templates are always displayed.
-Here the template is the universal or learned canonical waveform for each unit, used in template matching.
-They are not unwhitened for consistency, as it is not possible to unwhiten the templates in Kilosort 2.5 and 3 due to the missing inverse whitening matrix issue mentioned above.
+These templates remain whitened, as it is not possible to unwhiten the templates in Kilosort 2.5 and 3 due to the missing inverse whitening matrix, as mentioned above.

-In Kilosort4, the unit templates are the average spike waveform (reconstructed from PCs) (after whitening, filtering, and drift correction).
+In Kilosort 4, the unit templates are the average spike waveform (reconstructed from PCs) (after whitening, filtering, and drift correction).
 These are also displayed in their whitened form.

 Spike Depths#